Sage/streamlinejs/README.md

 # Asynchronous Array functions

-Streamline extends the Array prototypes with asynchronous variants of the ES5 `forEach`, `map`, `filter`, `reduce`, ... functions.
+Streamline extends the Array prototype with asynchronous variants of the EcmaScript 5 `forEach`, `map`, `filter`, `reduce`, ... functions.
 These asynchronous variants are postfixed with an underscore and they take an extra `_` argument (their callback too), but they are otherwise similar to the standard ES5 functions.
 Here is an example with the `map_` function:

 ``` javascript
 function lineLengths(path, _) {